 Important Points to Keep in Mind

 - The drug approval process in India is straightforward.
-The manufacturer or importer of the medicine applies to the Drug Controller General of India for marketing authorisation.
-Following inspection and approval of a drug’s safety, a report is prepared and a license is granted.
+The manufacturer or importer of the medicine applies to the Drug Controller General of India for marketing authorization.
+Following inspection and approval of a drug’s safety, a report is prepared, and a license is granted.
 Though it may be simple to enter the market, receiving exclusivity is a more difficult task.

-- Certain HIV/AIDS, tuberculosis, cardiovascular and diabetes drugs are not on India’s National List of Essential Medicines, and therefore are not subject to the government-determined ceiling prices.
+- The National Pharmaceutical Pricing Authority (NPPA) was established in 1997 by India’s central Government to ensure equitable distribution and availability of medicines at fair prices.
+The NPPA enforces the Government’s Drug Price Control Orders, which determines ceiling prices for “essential and life-saving medicines.”
+Certain rare/orphan medicines, HIV, tuberculosis, cardiovascular and diabetes drugs are not on India’s National List of Essential Medicines, and therefore are not subject to the government-determined ceiling prices.

 Why Generics Matter in India:

-- 75 percent of India’s population lives in rural areas, and nearly 400 million people live on less than $1.25 USD per day.
-Infant and maternal mortality rates are unacceptably high, and 44 percent of children are malnourished.
-To deal with these challenges, the Indian government has gained a degree of infamy for invoking Compulsory Licensing provisions under the World Trade Organization’s Trade-Related Aspects of Intellectual Property Rights (WTO TRIPS) agreement to allow generic production of medicines, often contrary to conventional patent protections.
+- 75 percent of India’s population lives in rural areas, and average monthly income is around $143 USD or less, with 46 percent of children are malnourished.
+To deal with these challenges, the Indian Government has gained a degree of infamy for invoking Compulsory Licensing provisions under the World Trade Organization’s Trade-Related Aspects of Intellectual Property Rights (WTO TRIPS) agreement to allow generic production of medicines, often contrary to conventional patent protections.

-- Owing to its complex patent restrictions, branded generics make up 70-80 percent of all drugs sold in India.
-Unless a product contains a completely new molecule, it is unlikely to receive patent protection.
+- Due to complex patent restrictions in India, branded generics make up 70-80 percent of all drugs sold in India.
+Unless a product contains an entirely new molecule, it is unlikely to receive patent protection.
 Roche and Novartis have been engaged in years-long court battles over intellectual property rights for their oncology drugs Tarceva (erlotinib) and Gleevec (imatinib mesylate) against generic versions manufactured by local players, including Glenmark and Dr. Reddy’s.

 - Biosimilars are entering the fray in India, as well.
-From December 2014 to January 2016, at least ten new Indian-made biosimilar treatments were launched or entered clinical trials.
-Local manufacturers such as Sun Pharmaceuticals are now extending their reach globally in an attempt to compete with leading patented biologics.
+To-date, there are more than 90 approved biosimilars in India, with at least 50 on the market.
+Local manufacturers are now extending their reach globally in an attempt to compete with leading patented biologics.

-- Biosimilars can only be considered against an authorised reference biologic that has been approved in India.
-If no reference is marketed in India, the product must be licensed and marketed in another country for at least four years, with significant safety and efficacy data prior to authorisation in India.
+- Biosimilars can only be considered against an authorized reference biologic that has been approved in India.
+If no reference is marketed in India, the product must be licensed and marketed in another country for at least four years, with significant safety and efficacy data prior to authorization in India.